All ingredients are individually packaged, but our central facility

 Halve and peel shallot.
 Slice halves into very thin strips.

-Combine jalapeño (to taste), lime juice, ¼ the shallot (reserve remaining for steak strips), and a pinch of salt and pepper in a mixing bowl.
+Combine jalapeño, lime juice, 1/4 the shallot (reserve remaining for steak strips), and a pinch of salt and pepper in a mixing bowl.
 Set aside at least 10 minutes to allow vegetables to pickle.

 Make Cilantro Cream and Warm Tortillas